 Loire Valley Wine Tasting and Dinner

 That evening, I joined an optional excursion that included a Loire Valley dinner and wine tasting.
-At first, I wasn't sure I would have enough energy for this outing, and, as a native Californian who has lived in Italy, I have toured plenty of wineries.
+At first, I wasn't sure I would have enough energy for this outing.
 However, since our hotel was located so far out of town, my other options would have been dining at the hotel or taking a taxi to and from Amboise.
 I would have been happy with either of these alternatives, but I am glad I chose to go on the excursion.